Coarctation of the Aorta

 The treatment your child needs will depend on how serious the condition is.
 Mild cases of coarctation of the aorta may only require regular supervision.
 However, if your child’s obstruction is serious, it will require repair.

 If your newborn is diagnosed with a critical obstruction, we will start treatment with an IV to give your child medicine called prostaglandin.
 A continuous dose of prostaglandin keeps open the blood vessel (patent ductus) that all babies are born with.
 This will maintain blood flow to the lower half of your baby’s body while your doctors prepare for the next step in treatment.

-Sometimes after the coarctation is repaired, your child may still have high blood pressure, especially if the obstruction was severe and there for a long time.
+Sometimes after the coarctation is repaired, your child may still have high blood pressure, especially if the obstruction was severe for a long time.
 Fortunately, we can use medication to lower your child’s blood pressure.

 The best treatment for your child’s condition may be heart surgery.
 Surgery improves blood flow across the aorta and heals the obstruction.
 First, we will ensure that your child is stabilized and ready for an operation.
 Then our pediatric cardiac surgeon will operate to remove the narrow section of the aorta or to enlarge the aorta with a patch.

 In some cases, usually in older children, we can open a narrowed segment of the aorta with heart catheterization (a thin flexible tube inserted into the heart through an artery).
 Our interventional cardiologist will open that area by briefly inflating a balloon.
 Typically, we also place a stent in the aorta to prop open the area.
 As your child grows, this stent may need to be stretched larger through a similar procedure.

 No matter what procedure your child undergoes, lifelong follow-up is advised to monitor the area of repair.
 Long-term issues that we watch your child for also include hypertension (high blood pressure) which sometimes requires treatment with medications.

 Our Alliance with Children’s Hospital of Philadelphia